Learn about Bioscience!

 The frontier of science and technology has rarely been as exciting as it is today.
 Students will have the opportunity to work with esteemed faculty in the Wake Forest science departments and learn from research mentors and industry professionals who have taken cutting-edge research and seen it materialize in the real world.
 Investigate the pathway from basic science research to tissue engineering.
-Students explore how the biosciences and engineering fields have evolved from the physical sciences to innovative research and industry products, and procedures.
-Close collaboration and deeper engagement in the world of biosciences and engineering will allow students to see their futures – right now.
+Students explore how the field of bioscience has evolved from the physical sciences to innovative research and industry products, and procedures.
+Close collaboration and deeper engagement in the world of bioscience will allow students to see their futures – right now.

 Location: Winston-Salem, NC – Wake Forest University Campus

 *Courses carry no secondary school or college credit.
 Upon completion of the program, an official Wake Forest University Certificate of Completion will be awarded to all Biosciences and Engineering Institute participants.